AkshatSh/DPD/docs/blog_7.md

 Now part of `Snorkel` allows us to analyze the labeling functions we have trained.
 In particular look for what classes they are predicting, how much they overlap with other labeling functions, how much of the data they cover, and how much they conflict with other labeling functions.
 The results are presented below.

 In particular notice how coverage and overlaps are `1.0`, this is because the way I wrote each function was to predict whether a word was positive or negative.
 However, digging into this further, `snorkel` heavil relies on having one function predict whether a word is positive and if it says its not, assign a `VOID` label not a negative one, and have a separate function determine if something is negative or not.
 A part of what I plan to do the next couple of days is to rewrite the labeling functions to follow this paradigm, and hopefully we will see some interesting results from that.
+The `snorkel` pipeline defines a generative model that looks at the correlations between labeling functions and relies on the presence of void labels in labeling functions to correctly collate them.
+Since our pipeline is missing this, it could be an indication that our use of `snorkel` is not what we expected.

 ## Next Blog Post / Next Solution